aws/aws-eks-best-practices/content/reliability/docs/application.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/application.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Running highly-available applications

 Your customers expect your application to be always available, including when you're making changes and especially during spikes in traffic.
 A scalable and resilient architecture keeps your applications and services running without disruptions, which keeps your users happy.
 A scalable infrastructure grows and shrinks based on the needs of the business.
 Eliminating single points of failure is a critical step towards improving an application’s availability and making it resilient.